johnnyw66/CPU/README.md

 **SAP1 Enhanced.**

-The enhanced version (on the **sap1en** branch)- is now Turing Complete (15th August 2021) It supports Write to memory and conditional jumps.
+The enhanced version is now Turing Complete (15th August 2021).
+It supports Write to memory and conditional jumps.
 For what it's worth - I have also added in a load immediate instruction 'LDI', which is a two byte instruction.
 The second byte - is the 8-bit value to which the A reg takes.

             .ORG 0